turingschool/md_launch_curriculum/lessons/mod1/Methods.md

 One of the advantages of using methods is that we can build methods that operate at higher levels of abstraction than other methods.
 Abstraction is a practice where less complex functionality is exposed in an interface and more complex functionality is suppressed.
 In some ways, this is like a pyramid where higher level methods rely on lower level methods to take care of the details.

-Think about how you drive a car.
-You don’t need to know how a combustion engine works in order to drive it.
-All you need to know is that when you put your foot down on the gas pedal, the car moves.
-The details of how the engine work are abstracted away from you.
-You only need to know how the gas pedal works, the interface.
+Think about how you might make a pot of coffee.
+You need to know something about how coffee is made, but not everything.
+You must add beans, and water, and then press a button to start the brewing process.
+You do not need to know how the machine is accomplishing the actual brewing.

 Abstraction is an object-oriented programming concept that means that complexity is being hidden from the user.
 We will continue to build on this idea as we learn more about programming.